Black voters critical to Democrats in Midwestern battlegrounds

 “If we don’t reach out and meet people where they are, we have no chance of getting their vote,” Hitt said.
 “That’s something that we in Wisconsin haven’t done a great job at.”

-Hitt said Democrats also have missed a big opportunity to court Black voters in Wisconsin since the pandemic forced them to all but eliminate downsize their convention in Milwaukee.
+Hitt said Democrats also lost a big opportunity to court Black voters in Wisconsin since the pandemic forced them to all but eliminate their convention in Milwaukee.

 “They are in the heart of the African American community here,” he said.
 “They know what they’re doing over there in the Trump campaign.”